Faculty and Staff

 Christopher P. Higgins, Associate Professor, PhD, Stanford University.
 Environmental organic chemistry; sediment bioaccumulation processes; emerging contaminants with a particular emphasis on perfluorochemicals and other charged organic contaminants; chemical fate and transport in natural and engineered aquatic systems; contaminant bioavailability.

-Terri S. Hogue, Professor, PhD, Hydrology and Water Resources, University of Arizona.
+Terri S. Hogue, Department Head and Professor, PhD, Hydrology and Water Resources, University of Arizona.
 Surface hydrology, catchment response to wildfire, urbanization, climate variability, land-atmosphere interactions, watershed modeling, parameter estimation, remote sensing, field studies, fire impacted water quality, joint sustainability of energy production and water resources.

 Jeffrey A. Holley, Teaching Assistant Professor, MS, P.E., Environmental Science and Engineering, Colorado School of Mines.
 Advancing engineering as a profession by instilling in Mines students the ability to apply solid science and engineering principles in the workspace, particularly in the fields of civil engineering applications, land development, construction practices, risk assessment, and optimization.